Skip to content

 # Define location

-location = wgs84.latlon(latitude_degrees=lat, longitude_degrees=lon, elevation_m=elevation)
+location = wgs84.latlon(latitude_degrees=lat, longitude_degrees=lon, elevation_m=effective_elevation)

 # Define time range for the search (e.g., one day)